 First things first – keep calm and be cool-headed.

-IN CASE YOU HAVE FOUND A STRAY PET, THEIR LIFE DEPENDS ON YOU!
+IN CASE YOU HAVE FOUND A STRAY PET, IT’S LIFE DEPENDS ON YOU!

 If you find a homeless animal, that has been hit by a car or overall looks very sick, please take it to the nearest pet clinic.
 If you rely on someone else to do that or if you think about coming back the next day, it might already be too late, so please act as soon as possible.